ikigailabs-io/ikigai/README.md

 #### Adding and Configuring a Model Facet

-Model facets include Ikigai's patented LGMs, like aiCast, aiMatch, aiPredict, and general models, like Clustering, Vectorizer, and Linear.
-The `model_facet` method is a part of `ModelFacetBuilder`, a subclass of `FacetBuilder`.
+Model facets include Ikigai's patented LGMs, like aiCast, aiMatch, aiPredict, and general models, like Clustering, Vectorizer, and Linear models.
+To create a flow definition that uses a model, call the `model_facet()`method.
+This method is part of `ModelFacetBuilder`, a subclass of the `FacetBuilder` class.

-The code below creates a facet definition with two standard facets and one model facet.
-A new `flow_builder` instance is created.
-Next, `facet_1` is created which imports the dataset to the flow.
-Then, a model facet is created named `model_facet` and is chained to `facet_1.` The model facet is a `PREDICT` facet.
+You should familiarize yourself with the [Models](#models) section of the documentation prior to adding a Model facet to a flow definition.
+The Models section of the documentation covers how to
+[create a new model](#creating-a-new-model) in your app project.
+Once the model exists, you can add it to a flow definition in the same app project.

+Similar to other facets, a model facet can receive input from a facet and generate output.
+The example code creates a flow definition that adds and configures a model facet that receives input from one facet and generates output that is received by another facet.

+Prior to creating a flow definition, you should consult the help text for each facet that you will use.
+Doing this prior to adding a facet to a flow definition helps you verify which facet arguments are supported.

+The code gets a flow builder instance and stores it in the `flow_builder` variable.

+Then, an `Imported` facet is created and its required arguments are configured.
+This `FacetBuilder` instance is stored in the `facet_1` variable.

+Next, the `model_facet()` method is called on the `FacetBuilder` instance, `facet_1`, to add a `Predict` model to the flow definition.
+The model is configured by calling its `arguments()`, `parameters()`, and `hyperparameters()` methods and defining values for the required parameters.

+Notice that in the model's `arguments()` method an existing model that belongs to the app project is called (`model_name="my-model-name"`).
+Also, a specific version of the model is called (`model_version="initial"`).

-Finally, a new facet named `facet_3` is created and chained to the previous model facet, `model_facet`.
+Then, a new `Exported` facet is created by calling the `facet()` method of the model instance, `model_facet`.
+In this way, the output of the model instance is received by the `Exported` facet as input.

-Then, the flow definition is built by calling the `.build()` method on `facet_3`.
-The variable `flow_definition` stores the result of building the flow definition.
-Finally, the contents of the flow definition are printed by calling `flow_definition.model_dump()`.
+Finally, the flow definition is built by calling the `build()` method on any of the instances of the `FacetBuilder` class.

+The contents of the flow definition are printed by calling `flow_definition.model_dump()`.

 ```py